srdtrk/cw-ica-controller/e2e/Readme.md

 ## Running the tests locally

 All contract tests are located in `interchaintest/contract_test.go` file.
-Currently, there are three tests in this file:
+Currently, there are four tests in this file:

 - `TestIcaContractChannelHandshake`
+- `TestIcaContractExecutionProto3JsonEncoding`
-- `TestIcaContractExecution`
+- `TestIcaContractExecutionProtobufEncoding`
 - `TestIcaContractTimeoutPacket`

 (These three tests used to be one monolithic test, but they were split into three in order to run them in parallel in the CI.)